uw-madison-comps/uw-madison-comps.github.io/resources.md

     - All plant scientists welcome!
     - Casual space to work on script and programing projects
     - Get feedback from other plant scientists
-    - Meets every Wednesday: see the [Calendar](https://uw-madison-comps.github.io/calendar)
+    - Meets every Wednesday in [Moore Hall 2:30pm-5pm](https://uw-madison-comps.github.io/calendar)

 **Monthly Meetings**
     - Organize events and workshops